 You can easily create barcodes for your documents and user interface aids using Microsoft Word or other word processors.
 Here are some helpful tips to get you started.

-- If you use WordPad (included with Microsoft Windows) or OpenOffice word processors you shouldn't run into any difficulties making barcodes.
-If you use Microsoft Word there are some issues with text formatting that you need to be aware of:
+- If you use WordPad (included with Microsoft Windows) or OpenOffice word processors, you shouldn't have any difficulties making barcodes.
+If you use Microsoft Word, there are some issues with text formatting that you need to be aware of:

-- Turn on the Paragraph Marks feature of WORD: By turning them ON, the paragraph marks feature makes it so that when you can easily select the text you want to convert into a barcode (because you avoid selecting the paragraph marks (see example below).
-To do this on the Tools menu, click Options, then click the View tab.
-Under Formatting marks, check the check box next to Paragraph marks.
+- Turn on the Paragraph Marks feature of WORD: When on, the paragraph marks feature makes it easier to select the text you want to convert into a barcode because you avoid selecting the paragraph marks (see example below).

-- Type your text, then change the font to barcode: Now you're ready to create a barcode.
-Just type the text you want (including the asterisks), then highlight it (including the asterisks but NOT any other formatting codes), then change the font.
-Once you are done creating barcodes you'll want to turn the paragraph marks off again (if you are using a different word processor to create the barcodes and they don't seem to work, make sure you are just selecting the text and not unseen formatting codes).
+- Type your text, then change the font to barcode: Type the text you want (including the asterisks), highlight it (including the asterisks but NOT any other formatting codes), and change the font.
+Once you are done creating barcodes you'll want to turn the paragraph marks off again (if you are using a different word processor to create the barcodes and they don't seem to work, make sure you are just selecting the text and not the unseen formatting codes).

-How To Create Commands and load test programs in Cirris easy-wire softwareAs a general rule, we use a dot-dash-dot (.-.) to proceed a button name to let easy-wire know this is a "button push" from the barcode scanner (check your manual for specifics).
+- Use a dot-dash-dot (.-.) to precede a button name: This lets easy-wire know this is a "button push" from the barcode scanner (check your manual for specifics).
 This would be the same as clicking on the button with the same name.
-To select a test program using a barcode scanner, simply create a barcode of the test program name ("MILITARY DEMO") in the example below.
+To select a test program using a barcode scanner, simply create a barcode of the test program name ("MILITARY DEMO") like in the example below.